Effective Date November 29, 2010

 KPBS has in place what we believe to be appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.
 Credit card information provided to KPBS via the Membership donation form, events registration form and other Web interfaces is protected against unauthorized use by our service provider.
 However, no Internet or e-mail transmission is ever fully secure or error free.
 Because most e-mail is not encrypted, you should take special care in deciding what information you send to us via e-mail.

 Corrections to Personal Data; Opting Out

-Please Contact Us to a) correct or update any personal information in the KPBS database that you state is erroneous, b) opt-out of future communications from KPBS, or c) request KPBS to make reasonable efforts to remove your personal information from the KPBS Online database, thereby canceling your KPBS Community profile, KPBS newsletter registration and other KPBS registrations.
+Please Contact Us via e-mail to a) correct or update any personal information in the KPBS database that you state is erroneous, b) opt-out of future communications from KPBS, or c) request KPBS to make reasonable efforts to remove your personal information from the KPBS Online database, thereby canceling your KPBS Community profile, KPBS newsletter registration and other KPBS registrations.
 This will not necessarily remove previous public comments and other User Materials Submitted for public display on the KPBS Web Sites.
 The user understands that it may be impossible to delete personal information entirely because of backups and records of deletions.

 KPBS Audience and Member Services